Key takeaways

 - Intent to sign

-- Consent to electronic business
+- Consent to conduct business electronically

 - Signature linked to the record